 Your Real Estate Agent didn’t know how to negotiate

-Real Estate involves the ability to negotiate as you have Buyers wanting to get a deal of a lifetime and you, want a huge profit from the sale of your home.
-The only way for you to hear music to your ears is to have an Agent that is competent in negotiations.
+Real estate involves the ability to negotiate as you have Buyers wanting to get a deal of a lifetime and you, want a good profit from the sale of your home.
+The only way for you to hear music to your ears is to have an Agent that is skilled in the fine art of real estate negotiations.